enzyme42/vscodeToolkit/README.md

 # vscodeToolkit
-Collection of configuration files for Visual Studio Code
+Collection of configuration files for Visual Studio Code.